 It is important to understand the reason behind what you’re bringing.
 “Two pairs of long pants” leaves a lot of questions.
 If you are rafting in the shoulder seasons (spring/fall) one pair of those long pants should be for warmth while the other should be a quick dry material for sun protection while rafting during the day.
 Having materials that do well in the elements – items that will dry quickly if they get wet – is key.

 We all love our jeans, but if they happen to get wet in camp in the evening they will take a long time to dry.
 Think wool, not cotton to reduce odors and know that you will need to get multiple uses out a single clothing item.
 Ladies, if you want to bring a sun dress for camp, one is all you’ll need.
 Test out your clothing in advance.
 Know how to zip and unzip the detachable legs, find out if a tag is scratchy, and be sure the shoes you bring do not give you blisters.
-This will simplify your days on the water.
+This will simplify and improve your days on the water.

 Some things only have one use, like a toothbrush.
 However, did you know you can bring an empty pillowcase and stuff it with your clothing at night to have a fluffy pillow versus bringing a travel pillow that will take up valuable space in your bag?